 The candidate will be told at the end of the exam of the outcome and if any corrections/modifications need to be done to the thesis.
-Once these have been completed, the Supervisor must email a letter to the PhD Oral Examination Office, sgs.doctoral@utoronto.ca (with a copy to either Annette or Donna-Marie) certifying that the changes are complete.
+Once these have been completed, the Supervisor must email a letter to the PhD Oral Examination Office (sgs.doctoral@utoronto.ca), with a copy to either Annette or Donna-Marie, certifying that the changes are complete.
+Once the changes are completed the student will upload their thesis to ProQuest.

 The candidates do not need to go to SGS for post examination paperwork.
 The post examination paperwork will be emailed to them.